Thailand

 Asia-Pacific

+In 2012, Thailand completed its first Technology Needs Assessment, focusing on key sectors such as water, agriculture, and energy.
 The TNA identified precision farming as a priority technology for the agriculture sector, with decision support systems and training being key components for technology transfer.
 Among other inputs from the TNA, this was incorporated into the Thailand Climate Change National Plan for 2015-2050.
+In 2025, The country joined the TNA project again, aiming to revisit and update its first TNA.

 The results are directly referenced in the NDC, which has prioritized the same sectors as the TNA.